Punjabi actor Deep Sidhu dies in road accident in Haryana

 As per the information available, Sidhu was travelling from Delhi to Bhatinda when the vehicle he was driving rammed into a stationary truck trailer near Kharkhoda on the Western Peripheral Expressway.

+Sidhu was rushed to a hospital but was declared brought dead.
+He was accompanied by a lady friend who survived the accident.

-Punjab Chief Minister Charanjit Singh Channi said on Twitter he was deeply saddened by the unfortunate demise of Sidhu.
+Punjab Chief Minister Charanjit Singh Channi expressed his condolences on Twitter and said he was deeply saddened by the unfortunate demise of Sidhu.

 Deeply saddened to learn about the unfortunate demise of renowned actor and social activist, #DeepSidhu.
 My thoughts and prayers are with the bereaved family and fans.— Charanjit S Channi (@CHARANJITCHANNI) February 15, 2022